GoodyBoy301/que/README.md

 - Use similar file location pattern when creating new files and folder
 - Always use meaningfull commit messages
 - If you run into a problem, make your descriptions as clear as possible
+- Pull request titles should be capitalized
+- All pull request should be directed to the `secondary` branch

 ## Tips
 - Fetch from upstream (origin) frequently to avoid merge conflicts